 Frequently Asked Questions

-Who can utilize our services?
+- Who can use these services?

-What does a medial visit cost?
+- What does a medical visit cost?

-What if I am late for my appointment?
+- What if I am late for my appointment?